-- G17.1 Compliance with the MCEV Principles is compulsory and should be explicitly disclosed.
-When the MCEV is referred to and Principles have been complied with but underlying Guidance has not been complied with in its entirety, the areas of material non-compliance and reasons for non-compliance should be specifically and separately disclosed. - G17.2 MCEV is to be calculated at least once a year.
-It is an option to disclose the MCEV or VNB more frequently. - G17.3 The following items should be disclosed as a minimum in the format shown.
-Additional disclosures to enable understanding of the reasons for movement in MCEV, and future sustainability of earnings on MCEV, are encouraged.
+G17.1 Compliance with the MCEV Principles is compulsory and should be explicitly disclosed.
+When the MCEV is referred to and Principles have been complied with but underlying Guidance has not been complied with in its entirety, the areas of material non-compliance and reasons for non-compliance should be specifically and separately disclosed.

+G17.2 Examples of possible disclosures are shown in Appendix A.